charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 ## Changing the join subnet after deployment

+Note that during the process of changing the join subnet, Kubernetes nodes may be temporarily unable to reach pods.

 To change the join subnet after deployment, do the following:

 1. [Delete the join subnet][change-join-subnet-delete]